FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 Only after receiving either of these opcodes should the session be considered terminated.
 In the case that the initiator does not receive a response in a timely manner, it is allowed to [resend](#retransmit-flag-0x20) the packet.
 The ATEM server [resends](#retransmit-flag-0x20) its closing request a maximum of one time while the [ATEM software control](https://www.blackmagicdesign.com/se/products/atemmini/software) doesn't [resend](#retransmit-flag-0x20) at all.
-If the response packet is lost, the peer will have closed the session while the initiater is still allowed to [retransmit](#retransmit-flag-0x20) the closing request, resulting in the closing response not being completely dependable.
+If the response packet is lost, the peer will have closed the session while the initiator is still allowed to [retransmit](#retransmit-flag-0x20) the closing request, resulting in the closing response not being completely dependable.

 The [session id](#session-id) in a closing handshake always uses the [server assigned session id](#session-id), even if the connection is closed during the [opening handshake](#opening-handshake).
 This means that the session can not be closed before the opening handshake accept response is received.